strongbox/strongbox-docs/docs/developer-guide/ide-setup/eclipse.md

 * Expand the `src/main` directory and select the `groovy` and `twig` folders, then right click and pick `Build path -> Use as Source Folder`
     ![strongbox-aql/src/main/groovy & twig ->  Build Path -> Use as Source Folder][AQL groovy and twig Build Path]

-* Right click the project and cick Properties
+* Right click the project and click Properties
     * `Java Build Path -> Libraries -> Add Library -> Groovy Runtime Libraries`.
 Note that if on right click you pick Build path directly, adding the groovy libraries gives an error
         ![strongbox-aql -> Properties -> Java Build Path -> Add Library -> Groovy Runtime Libraries][AQL groovy project nature]
     * `Project Natures -> Add -> Groovy Nature`